-Some of you might remember Doge 5?
-We produced it from 2011 to 2017 and it was the first amplifier worldwide to get a “fix-autobias”.
-Our customers really loved it, but in 2018 after some years passed we thought its external design was a little bit old style, so we discontinued it in 2018 due to lower demand.
+The first Doge 5 was introduced in 2011 to 2017 and it was the first amplifier worldwide to get a “fix-autobias” managed by a microprocessor.
+Our customers really loved it, but in 2018 after some years passed we thought its external design was a little bit old style so we discontinued it to reintroduce it in 2019 with some major improvements.

-- Turn-on, turn-off function is on the remote controller.
+- a Turn-on, turn-off function on the remote controller.
 Very convenient

-The electrolytic capacitors are Japanese Nippon-Chemicon and we moved on this latest version to the high-end coupling capacitor Claritycaps that we use in our famous Doge 8 Clarity preamp.
+The electrolytic capacitors are Japanese Nippon-Chemicon and we moved on this new Doge 5 to the UK high-end audiophile-grade coupling capacitor Claritycaps that we use for two years in our famous Doge 8 Clarity preamp.
 As a reference among many, the Italian speakers brand Sonus Farber uses them for their crossover in their $25,000 speakers.

 If you compare it with more expensive amps, you will never believe it is just $1K !

-We offer a protection grid as an option, a very sophisticated removable unit that holds with strong magnets (enough strength for a kid’s hand) so the appearance is beautiful with no visible holes on the chassis and no screws on the cage.
+We offer a protection grid, a very sophisticated removable unit that holds with strong magnets (enough strength for a kid’s hand) so the appearance is beautiful with no visible holes on the chassis and no screws on the cage.

-To let you understand, though very attractive price, Doge 5 is not low end amplifier, you can see on this video that is has the same size as Doge 10
+To let you understand, though a very attractive price, Doge 5 is not a low-end amplifier, you can see on this video that Doge 5 has almost the same size as Doge 10.

 NOW LET’S MAKE TALK MARK OUR FIRST CUSTOMER TO HAVE RECEIVED THE DOGE 5.
 MARK OFFERED TO BE A BETA TESTER.
 I WOULD NEVER IMAGINE HE WOULD MAKE SUCH A DETAILED REVIEW AS HE BOUGHT IT, IT WAS NOT A GIFT.
 Disclaimer: Mark paid his Doge 5 unit.
-He just got a very small discount by offering his help in doing a review.
+He just got a very small discount by offering his help to do a comprehensive review.
 We never excepted such a detailed review!
 So we just copied and paste here:

 Many years ago I had pair of EL-34 based Dynaco monobloc amps.
 I remembered their tone fondly, but sold them because their speaker strip was the old technology and it was challenging getting large, modern spade lugs to make contact directly.
 I upgraded to an octet 6550 based amp which performed a little bit better on the low end while giving up some in the midrange.
 I had been looking for an EL-34 based amp and was close to buying a decades old Conrad Johnson.
 Buying a decades old vintage amp is a bit of a dice-roll, and I was hoping to get more recent technology.
 That’s when I happened on the Doge 5 PADC.
 It was EL-34 based, used great caps and had auto-biasing built-in.
 I ordered the unit and awaited it’s delivery.
 I have used a Doge 8 preamp and a Doge 7 DAC for years so I was very familiar with Doge’s great build quality and musical performance.